mapproxy/mapproxy/doc/caches.rst

 You will need the `pycassa Cassandra Client <https://github.com/pycassa/pycassa>`_ version 1.11.0 or newer.
 You can install it in the usual way, for example with ``pip install pycassa``.

-Data within cassandra is organized in keyspaces and column_families.
-The column_family has to be unique within a keyspace (=grid), so if a keyspace-name is given, only one grid is allowed for this cache.

-Keyspace and column_family have to be defined before they can be used by MapProxy.
-See the Cassandra-Documentation for details.
+Cassandra uses keyspaces and column-families to store data.
+These keyspaces and column-families have to be created before they can used by mapproxy.
+The gridname is used as name for the keyspace, the cachename as name for the column-family.

 Configuration
 -------------

 Available options:

-``keyspace``:
-    Optional.
-Defaults to the name of the grid.
-If set only one grid is allowed for this cache.

-``column_family``:
-    Optional.
-Defaults to the name of the cache.

-``servers``:
-    A list of cassandra-servers.
-Syntax is 'host:port'.
+``nodes``:
+    A list of cassandra-nodes.
+Each node need a ``host`` and optionally a ``port`` if the port differs from the default.
+A single localhost-node is used as default.

 Example
 -------